ayufan/gitlab-ci-multi-runner/README.md

-## GitLab CI Multi-purpose Runner
+## GitLab Runner

-This is the GitLab CI Multi-purpose Runner repository, the official GitLab CI runner written in Go.
+This is the GitLab Runner repository, the official GitLab CI runner written in Go.
 It runs tests and sends the results to GitLab CI.
 [GitLab CI](https://about.gitlab.com/gitlab-ci) is the open-source continuous integration server that coordinates the testing.